Calls for congressional hearings grow as Robinhood and other brokerages restrict GameStop trades

 — Alexandria Ocasio-Cortez (@AOC) January 28, 2021

-Similar messages came from Democratic representatives Rashida Tlaib of Michigan and Ro Khanna of California, who noted that the move benefits billion-dollar financial companies that had shorted GameStop and were shedding chunks of cash as the stock rallied on, but at the expense of individual investors who had driven up demand.
+Similar messages came from Democratic representatives Rashida Tlaib of Michigan and Ro Khanna of California, who noted that the move benefits billion-dollar financial firms that had shorted GameStop and were losing chunks of cash as the stock rallied on, but does so at the expense of individual investors who had driven up the demand.

 This is beyond absurd. @FSCDems need to have a hearing on Robinhood's market manipulation.
 They're blocking the ability to trade to protect Wall St. hedge funds, stealing millions of dollars from their users to protect people who've used the stock market as a casino for decades. https://t.co/CGkJxVfzkv